discoimp/orbslam3_docker/README.md

 ## Compilation and Running

-Steps to compile the Orbslam3 on the sample dataset:
+First clone this repository and follow the following steps to compile Orbslam3 on the sample dataset:

 - `./download_dataset_sample.sh`
 - `build_container_cpu.sh`